Accessibility statement for BeFloodWarned

 - navigate most of the website using a keyboard or speech recognition software

-- listen to most of the website using a screen reader (including the most recent version of VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of VoiceOver and NVDA)

 We've also made the website text as simple as possible to understand.